glasnt/pgpsubmit/README.rst

   environment variable (to any value) causes these links to be shown regardless of whether or not the deadline has passed.

-``RESTRICTEDTYPES``
-  A comma-delimited list of keytypes that will not be accepted.
-Types are defined as the type in the output of a fingerprint identifer for the key For example, disabling 2048-RSA keys and 1024DSA keys: ``2048R,1024D``
+``RESTRICTEDALGORITHM``
+  A comma-delimited list of public key algorithms to be restricted.
+  Obtained by executing ``gpg --with-colon`` on imported key.
+ID to Type mapping list in ``pgpsubmitlib/gpg.py``
+  Example setting: ``17`` will restrict any DSA-encrypted keys from being imported

+``MINIMUMLENGTH``
+  The minimum key-length of any imported key.
+For example, setting to ``4096`` will only allow keys 4096bits or larger to be imported

 A configuration for Apache with mod_wsgi might be::